-Hudson River Park values training future environmental leaders.
-We provide internship opportunities to young adults through paid seasonal positions.
+Hudson River Park’s River Project has established a goal of training future environmental leaders, including through sponsoring internship opportunities to young adults.
 The internship programs give students and recent graduates environmental education and field science experience, mentorship and networking opportunities within NYC’s environmental field.

 Environmental Education Internship

 Are you energetic and passionate about educating diverse populations?
 Educators will lead Hudson River Park’s hands-on education programs to thousands of students and park patrons.
 Work with a creative and motivated team to deliver River science and wildlife programming, develop educational resources and mentor seasonal educators.